sharpecs/caladenia/README.md

     <center>
 </figure>

 Machine D predicted spider orchid presence only at Julimar State Forest and Korung National Park.
 Due to its high false-positive rate, only these two localities were considered reliable for probability estimation.
 Julimar, having the largest cluster of presence-only data, was assigned a 58% probability.
 Machine D excels at identifying areas outside typical spider orchid habitats, which are mapped as “hotspots” in the above figure.
 Since the dataset classifies _Caladenia_ types in binary terms, these hotspots would correspond to areas where broad-sepal orchids occur, which are conditions suitable for spider orchids.
 The species spread was estimated by scoring each hotspot and generating contour regions based on these values.
 The coloured area near Victoria Reservoir, where the contours overlap, represents both distribution and magnitude.
-This figure also ranks the parks by their suitability for spider orchids, using density coloring-Julimar State Forest is estimated as the most suitable, whereas Mundy Regional Park is the least.
+This figure also ranks the parks by their suitability for spider orchids, using density colouring—Julimar State Forest is estimated as the most suitable, whereas Mundy Regional Park is the least.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>